adaltas/node-nikita/src/ldap_index.coffee.md

 Create new [index](index) for the OpenLDAP server.

-This implementation currently doesn't execute remote SSH commands.
-Instead, it connects directly to the LDAP database and thus requires a specific port to be accessible.

 ## Options

 *   `indexes`
     Object with keys mapping to indexed attributes and values mapping to indices ("pres", "approx", "eq", "sub" and 'special').
 *   `url`
-    Specify URI referring to the ldap server, alternative to providing an [ldapjs client] instance.
+    Specify URI referring to the ldap server.
 *   `binddn`
-    Distinguished Name to bind to the LDAP directory, alternative to providing an [ldapjs client] instance.
+    Distinguished Name to bind to the LDAP directory.
 *   `passwd`
-    Password for simple authentication, alternative to providing an [ldapjs client] instance.
+    Password for simple authentication.
-*   `ldap`
-    Instance of an pldapjs client][ldapclt], alternative to providing the `url`, `binddn` and `passwd` connection properties.
-*   `unbind`
-    Close the ldap connection, default to false if connection is an [ldapjs client][ldapclt] instance.
 *   `name`
     Distinguish name storing the "olcAccess" property, using the database adress (eg: "olcDatabase={2}bdb,cn=config").